Uncover hidden visitor insights to improve their website journey

 Conclusion

-Qualitative data holds the key to understanding the ‘why’ behind customer behaviors, preferences, and decisions—insights that can shape strategies, improve experiences, and drive business success.
+Qualitative data is key to understanding the ‘why’ behind customer behaviors, preferences, and decisions.
+These insights can shape strategies, improve experiences, and drive business success.

 A qualitative data analysis tool helps researchers organize, analyze, and interpret non-numeric data, such as interviews, focus groups, and open-ended survey responses.